-For a Catholic, the art of apologetics is a three-layered art.
+For a Catholic, apologetics is a three-layered art.
 You have Natural Apologetics, followed by Christian Apologetics, and finally Catholic Apologetics.

 Natural Apologetics is concerned with what can be known by reason alone, apart from revelation.
 Natural Apologetics addresses the question: Does God exist?
 This method of apologetics is what a Christian might use to engage in dialogue with an atheist or agnostic.